World

 Source: Video Screenshot

-Slovakia said it was receiving Russian oil on Thursday after Ukraine repaired the Druzhba pipeline which was damaged in a Russian attack in January.
+Hungary and Slovakia said they were receiving Russian oil on Thursday after Ukraine repaired the Druzhba pipeline which was damaged in a Russian attack in January.

-The pipeline has been at the center of a standoff between Ukraine, the European Union as well as Hungary and Slovakia, which still import Russian oil via the pipeline despite Russia’s invasion of Ukraine in 2022.
+The pipeline has been at the centre of a standoff between Ukraine, the European Union, Hungary and Slovakia, which still import Russian oil via the pipeline despite Russia’s invasion of Ukraine in 2022.

 Kyiv said Wednesday Ukraine had restarted pumping oil to Hungary and Slovakia after completing repairs, as the EU gave the green light to unblock a 90-billion-euro ($106 billion) loan for Kyiv, held up by Hungary’s outgoing nationalist leader Viktor Orban.